 Living in Twickenham

 There are many advantages and Twickenham is justifiably popular particularly with new and young families.
 Facilities are good, road connections also but it’s that bit too far from Richmond to make hopping on the District Line easy.
-Instead we needed to use the overland lines for commutes into London and to take the children to the zoo or central London, it was often easier to take the car ( and pay the congestion charge, or go on a Saturday or Sunday when it doesn’t apply).
+Instead, we needed to use the overland lines for commutes into London and to take the children to the zoo or central London, it was often easier to take the car (and pay the congestion charge, or go on a Saturday or Sunday when it didn’t apply).
+There are so many things to do in London with kids that we were never short of adventures.
 Some thoughts on living in Twickenham, things to do and so on.

 Eating and Drinking in Twickenham